TERMS & CONDITIONS

 Client’s failure to comply with the Clause 5 and/or 6 above.

-10. If the Client does not pay the Deposit to the Supplier in accordance with Clause 9 the Supplier will not reserve a space at
+11. If the Client does not pay the Deposit/full balance to the Supplier in accordance with Clause 9 & 9a the Supplier will not reserve a space at The Wedding Fayre.

-14. Bookings are on a ‘first come, first served’ basis.
-The Supplier cannot accept liability for a late return of the Booking Form
+15. Bookings are on a ‘first come, first served’ basis.
+The Supplier cannot accept liability for a late return of the Booking Form and Deposit or full payment, whichever is required.

-15. The Supplier will not accept bookings made by any other method than the online booking form.
+16. The Supplier will not accept bookings made by any other method than the online booking form or paper booking form provided at the end of wedding shows.

-16. If an Event becomes fully booked due to same day deposits and booking forms being received, The Supplier reserves the
+17. If an Event becomes fully booked due to same-day deposits or payments and booking forms being received, The Supplier reserves the

 right to cancel bookings from clients based on those received last.

-17. TWE provide lunches for up to two persons at each event, which are either catered by the hosting venue or provided premade
+18. TWE provide lunches for up to two persons at each venue event, which are either catered by the hosting venue or provided premade

-18.1 8 Weeks prior to the event date – Full Refund (less Deposit)
+19.1 8 Weeks prior to the event date – 60% of the total booking value is payable

 wish to cancel the booking.